-In order to understand how it works, there are key rules that buyers and homeowners need to follow in order to follow the rules of their mortgage and stay out of trouble.
+There are fundamental rules that buyers and homeowners need to follow to follow the rules of their mortgage and stay out of trouble.

 Owner Occupied Mortgage Requirements – Avoid Occupancy Fraud!